 The diagnosis of mesothelioma consists of several steps, including:

-- The presence of symptoms associated with this disease, which a patient will normally mention to his or her doctor during a regularly scheduled exam.
-It is important to remember, however, that mesothelioma (particularly in the early stages) often presents with few or any symptoms.
+- The presence of symptoms associated with this disease, However, mesothelioma (particularly in the early stages) often presents with few or any symptoms.
 The disease can be “accidentally” caught through diagnostic imaging tests that were performed for another reason.

-- A detailed medical and work history, including information regarding known asbestos exposure from a worksite or secondary exposure through having a family member who was exposed to asbestos in a work environment.
-Any immediate family members who have suffered from mesothelioma will also be noted, as certain inherited genetic mutations can increase the risk of developing the disease.
+- A detailed medical and work history.
+Gathering information regarding known asbestos exposure from a worksite or noting secondary exposure from a family member who was exposed to asbestos.

 - Clinical testing and workup: During this phase, diagnostic imaging tests such as CT or PET scans will be used to view the organs to detect tumors.